George Armour: Civic duties

 On 22 March 1858, Chicagoans again gathered in an attempt to form a YMCA.
 After a series of meetings, a constitution was written and the first YMCA of Chicago was officially formed.
 Armour was a founder and trustee of the YMCA of Chicago.

 Armour was a founder and member of the Commercial Club of Chicago in 1878.
-A group of successful Chicago businessmen, the Commercial Club promoted the economic development of the city.
-The Commercial Club patterned itself after traditional civic improvement clubs, holding regular meetings to discuss pertinent reform issues of the day.
+A group of successful Chicago businessmen, the Commercial Club promoted the economic development of the city, holding regular meetings to discuss civic reform issues of the day.

 Armour dedicated a Fountain in Campbeltown, Scotland – his birthplace – in 1881.
 See below.

 Armour was attacked during the elections of 1857.
 Widespread "rioting and knockdowns" were reported in the predominantly Irish-Democratic 7th Ward in the final days of the 2 March 1857 mayoral election.
 The Illinois Police & Sheriff's News described the event as follows:

 A Republican businessman named George Armour challenged the votes of some Irishmen who did not reside within ward boundaries.
 Armour was set upon by a crowd of poll-watching ruffians, kicked, beaten about the head, and dragged through the streets by the hair until his friends came to the rescue.
 Another Wentworth worker was not nearly so lucky.
 He was attacked, stabbed, and chased clear down to La Salle Street where he jumped onto a dangerously thin sheet of river ice to escape his pursuers.
 The man escaped but not before one of the 7th Ward Irishers crashed through the ice and drowned in the bone-chilling waters of the Chicago River.

 The only political position Armour ever held was that of elector in the Electoral College for the Hayes ticket in 1876.
-Special attention was called to him at the time, from the fact that his right to hold the place was challenged.
-It was alleged that he'd never been naturalized and consequently was ineligible.
+His right to hold the place was challenged at the time, on the grounds that he had never been naturalized and was consequently ineligible.
 If true this would have lost Illinois one of her votes and tied the result in the Electoral College.
-After some difficulty, however, Armour was able to find a record of his naturalization, and he cast his vote along with his colleagues, for Hayes and Wheeler.
+Armour was able to find a record of his naturalization, and he cast his vote along with his colleagues, for Hayes and Wheeler.